Hi, I’m Florian Stosse, just another information security engineer !

 ESIEA, Paris, France

-Associate's degree in Computer Science
+Associate's degree - Computer Science

 University of Lorraine, Metz, France